isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 77.&nbsp;The Statutory Torts are designed to change and strengthen norms – to make self-responsibility a default in our online space.

 {:start="78"}
 78.&nbsp;I come back to the time when the first motor-safety laws were introduced in the 1960s.
-There was an American publication – Automotive News – which lamented the passing of these laws with the headline and I quote: “<i>Tough safety law strips auto industry of freedom</i>”.&nbsp;
+There was an American publication – Automotive News – which lamented the passing of these laws with the headline and I quote: “<i>Tough safety law strips auto industry of freedom</i>”.

 {:start="79"}
 79.&nbsp;There was fear.
-There was resistance in the industry.&nbsp;
+There was resistance in the industry.

 {:start="80"}
 80.&nbsp;But, with the passage of time, history has proved those laws right – they made cars safer, saved countless lives, changed attitudes and mindsets, and re-shaped how the industry designed every vehicle thereafter.